Thisura98/webgl-lightning/README.md

-# webgl-lightning
+# ⚡ WebGL Lightning
-A test project to render dynamic lightning in WebGL.
+A project to render dynamic lightning in WebGL.